soulfistication/eegutils-win/README.md

        invoke the program with small case letters: eg | p1 | n4 | p3 because users were typing
        it with lowercase.

+1.3.4: Added P5 based on P3.

+1.3.5: Added P51 which is a variant of P5 with different number of epochs.